ultraviolet-jordan/tetris/README.md

 - Space Bar -> Start a new game / Move the tetromino down along the y-axis.

 # TODO
-- String renderers do not increase in scale when the game is manually resized.
 - Game is always left justified in the window; prefer centered.